 To learn more about the interesting history of ‘Makowiec’ (and the surprising controversies around this cake), check out the article on Culture.pl

 Do you need any special ingredients to make this Poppy Seed Roll?

 This cake’s star ingredient is the Poppy Seed Filling.
 It should be jam-packed with nuts and fragrant dried fruit.

-Sadly, most of these ready-made products are of a terrible quality.
-They’re too sweet (sweetened with corn syrup or sugar instead of real honey); with little to none nut & fruit content.
+Sadly, most of these ready-made products are of terrible quality.
+They’re too sweet (sweetened with corn syrup or sugar instead of real honey); with little to no nut & fruit content.
 Which brings me to the second option:

 Here’s a detailed Poppy Seed Filling recipe.